dinhkellie/Bored-at-the-BiCo/README.md

-# Bored in the BiCo
+# Bored at the BiCo
 Web App for Hack The TriCo Spring 2017 - Winner: Honorable Mention

 What should you do today?
 Overwhelmed by the options available at both Bryn Mawr and Haverford College?
 Are you bored at the bico?